-Orange creamsicle fudge features swirls of sweet white chocolate fudge mixed with bright, fragrant, orange-flavored fudge.
+This orange creamsicle fudge combines sweet white chocolate mixed with a bright, fragrant, orange-flavored confection.
 It's as delicious as it is beautiful and a fantastic treat to bring to any party.

-This is not the easiest nor the most difficult fudge recipe.
-It's actually what's known as a "quick" fudge because it includes marshmallow cream and doesn't require beating like old-fashioned fudge.
+This is not the easiest nor the most difficult recipe to attempt.
+It's actually what's known as a "quick" fudge because it includes marshmallow cream and doesn't require beating like the usual preparations.

-Even if it's your first attempt at making fudge or any candy, you can pull this one off!
-Just be sure to follow the tips—working fast when needed and adjusting the flavor—and it will turn out perfectly.
+Even if it's your first attempt at making fudge or any candy, you can pull this one off.
+Just be sure to follow the tips—working fast when needed and adjusting the flavor as necessary—and it will turn out perfectly.

 Gather the ingredients.

-In a large heavy saucepan, combine the butter, sugar, and heavy cream over medium heat.
+In a large heavy saucepan, combine butter, sugar, and heavy cream over medium heat.

-Continually stir the mixture until the butter melts and the sugar dissolves.
-Brush down the sides with a wet pastry brush.
+Continually stir mixture until butter melts and sugar dissolves.
+Brush down sides with a wet pastry brush.

-Bring the mixture to a boil, and once it starts boiling, insert a candy thermometer.
-Cook the candy until it reaches 240 F on the thermometer, which should take about 4 to 5 minutes.
+Bring mixture to a boil and insert a candy thermometer.
+Cook candy until it reaches 240 F on thermometer, which should take about 4 to 5 minutes.

-After the candy reaches 240 F, remove the pan from the heat and immediately stir in the white chocolate chips and marshmallow cream.
-Stir until the white chocolate has melted and the fudge is completely smooth.
+After candy reaches 240 F, remove pan from heat and immediately stir in white chocolate chips and marshmallow cream.
+Stir until white chocolate has melted and fudge is completely smooth.

-Working quickly from this point forward, pour about one-third of the white fudge into a bowl and set aside.
+Working quickly from this point forward, pour about 1/3 of the white fudge into a bowl and set aside.

-To the remaining fudge, add the orange extract and orange food coloring to your desired flavor and color.
+To remaining fudge, add orange extract and orange food coloring to desired flavor and color.
 Stir until it is a smooth, even color.

-Pour the orange fudge into the prepared pan and spread it into an even layer.
+Pour orange fudge into prepared pan and spread into an even layer.

-Drop the white fudge over the top by the spoonful, then drag a table knife or toothpick through the fudge to create orange-white swirls.
+Drop white fudge over top by spoonful, then drag a table knife or toothpick through pan to create orange-white design of choice.

-Allow the fudge to set at room temperature for 2 hours, or in the refrigerator for 1 hour.
+Allow fudge to set at room temperature for 2 hours or in refrigerator for 1 hour.

-To cut, pull the fudge out of the pan using the foil as handles.
-Use a large sharp knife to cut the fudge into small 1-inch squares (about 35 pieces).
+To cut, lift fudge out of pan using foil as handles.
+Use a large sharp knife to cut fudge into small 1-inch squares (about 35 pieces).

 - Be sure to taste the orange fudge before pouring it into the pan.
 Adjust the amount of flavoring to suit your taste because the potency of different orange extracts can vary greatly.